maxlandon/wiregost/README.md

 ## Sub-Repository Tools

 #### EffectiveCouscous

-#### Maltego
 [Maltego](https://www.paterva.com/web7/buy/maltego-clients/maltego-ce.php) is not really a tool for computer exploitation.
 Maltego is a software that allows to graph various kinds of networks (computers, social, criminal, and many others), in a versatile, flexible, automated and efficient way, .
 It can be used for any activity having an investigative character.
 And since computer security is the cute child of a chessboard, a magic labyrinth and an escape game, Maltego is your best friend.
+[EffectiveCouscous](https://github.com/maxlandon/EffectiveCouscous) is an attempt at interfacing various security tools with Maltego.

 Maltego will act as a GUI interface with visualization, inference and discovery capabilities.
 All data from WireGost will be used by Maltego.

-## Projects that have insipired/motivated/been outright copy-pasted
+## Projects that have inspired/motivated/been outright copy-pasted

 #### Sliver
-[Sliver](https://github.com/BishopFox/sliver) is an post-exploitation/implant framework written in Go.
+[Sliver](https://github.com/BishopFox/sliver) is a post-exploitation/implant framework written in Go.
 It seems to be the most advanced framework written in Go at the moment.
 Therefore, most of WireGost codebase is exactly the same than Sliver.

 #### Merlin